 - Authorial intent

-Every class has a designated library slot each week and from October 2021, our new and improved school library will have undergone a ‘refit’.
-The children will be able to loan books from our school library and also visit it with a home adult on a designated night every week, after school.
+Every class has a designated library slot each week.
+The children are able to loan books from our school library and also visit it with a home adult on a designated night every week, after school.
 All of our library books are catalogued using a system called Libresoft, and the children can log on at home and see which titles they wish to loan from the library.

 The English Leader gives all parents a chance to meet with her regularly when she holds a range of workshops to share how we teach reading, and how they, as parents, can support a child at home with reading.
-She also holds Prepare Aware Sessions for Phonics – in preparation for those children who are about to embark on the National Phonics Screening Check in KS1 (and the retakes), and for any parents who wish to get a ‘head-start’ in supporting their children with this from home.
-Finally, each year a series of Parent-Child Phonics sessions are held for those children who require a little more support with their phonics.
+Phonics workshops are held early in the autumn term for Reception and Year 1 parents, which shares how we teach phonics and information about the National Phonics Screening Check in KS1